FAYPWC.COM

 Water Service

 PWC is committed to supplying safe water that meets or surpasses state and federal standards and achieves the highest standards of customer satisfaction.
 PWC draws water from two independent water sources, the Cape Fear River and Glenville Lake.
 P.O.
-Hoffer and Glenville Lake Water Treatment Facilities have a combined treatment capacity of 58 million gallons a day (MGD), with an average demand of 21.788 MGD in FY2023.
-PWC’s all-time peak demand of 42.25 MG has held since 1999.
-The peak consumption for FY2023 was 41.476 MG and occurred on July 22, 2022.
+Hoffer and Glenville Lake Water Treatment Facilities have a combined treatment capacity of 58 million gallons a day (MGD), with an average demand of 21.788 MGD in FY2024.
+PWC’s all-time peak demand of 42.25 MG has been held since 1999.
+The peak consumption for FY2024 was 34.205 MG and occurred on June 29, 2024.

-PWC provides water services to over 225,000 customers both inside and outside city residential, commercial, and industrial customer classes, as well as City and PWC facilities.
+PWC provides water services to over 225,000 customers both inside and outside city residential, commercial, and industrial customer classes, and City and PWC facilities.
 This includes the 1998 merger with the Town of Hope Mills.
 PWC also provides wholesale water service on a contract basis to Spring Lake, Stedman, and Hoke County.
-In 2010, PWC, along with Harnett County Public Utilities Department, began supplying Fort Liberty through a 40-year contract with the Department of Defense.
+In 2010, PWC, along with the Harnett County Public Utilities Department, began supplying Fort Liberty through a 40-year contract with the Department of Defense.

-During FY2023, 10.711 billion gallons of drinking water were treated.
+During FY2024, 10.830 billion gallons of drinking water were treated.
 After treatment, water is delivered to customers through an extensive distribution system consisting of over 1,419 miles of underground piping.
-Current projections indicate the population served by PWC will exceed 300,000 by year 2030 with a total system demand approaching 48 MGD.
+Current projections indicate the population served by PWC will exceed 300,000 by the year 2030 with a total system demand approaching 48 MGD.

 PWC has utilized chloramination as its disinfection method since 2003.
 In 2008, PWC implemented year-round outdoor watering schedules to support water conservation efforts and better manage its system peak.

 PWC earned the distinction as the first utility in North Carolina to be recognized with the Partnership for Safe Drinking Water’s Director’s Award for outstanding commitment to quality drinking water treatment.
-Every year since receiving the award in 2000, PWC has continued to maintain the award’s high standards.
-In 2023, PWC was recognized for meeting the standards for 21 consecutive years.
-In FY2023, both PWC water treatment facilities, once again met all criteria for the Partnership’s Director’s Award and NCDEQ Area Wide Optimization Program award.
+Every year since receiving the award in 2000, PWC has continued to maintain the award’s exacting standards.
+In 2023, PWC was recognized for meeting the standards for 24 consecutive years.
+In FY2024, both PWC water treatment facilities once again met all criteria for the Partnership’s Director’s Award and NCDEQ Area Wide Optimization Program award.
 PWC is a charter member of the Partnership for Safe Water Distribution System Optimization program, which focuses on the operation and maintenance of our distribution system.

 Fayetteville Drinking Water History